MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 **Applies to:**

 - [Microsoft Defender XDR](/defender-xdr)
 - [Microsoft Defender XDR for Endpoint Plan 2](microsoft-defender-endpoint.md)
 - Microsoft Defender for Business
 - [Microsoft Defender XDR for Endpoint Plan 1](microsoft-defender-endpoint.md)

 ### Prerequisites

 - Licensing: Microsoft Defender XDR for Endpoint Plan 1 or Microsoft Defender XDR for Endpoint Plan 2 (can be trial) or Microsoft Defender for Business.

-- Onboarded Machines:

-  - macOS version: Big Sur (11) or later.

-  - Product version 101.94.13 or later.
+- Onboarded Machines: macOS version: Big Sur (11) or later, with product version 101.94.13 or later.

-- 3rd party browsers such as Brave, Chrome, Opera, and Safari.
+- Non-Microsoft web browsers, such as Brave, Chrome, Opera, and Safari

-- Microsoft Edge for macOS browser*
+- Microsoft Edge for macOS browser

 > [!NOTE]
 > Microsoft Edge for macOS does not currently support web content filtering, custom indicators, or other enterprise features.
-However, network protection will provide this protection to Microsoft Edge for macOS if network protection is enabled.
+However, network protection provides this protection to Microsoft Edge for macOS if network protection is enabled.

 ## Overview